vincentvankrunkelsven/testing-error/outline.md

 * Using alternative (not null) setting, define power
 * Power simulation using randomization distribution
 * Analysis of different aspects of power (sample size, effect size)
-* R: ggplot2 - density plot, summary()
+* R: ggplot2 - density plot, summarise()

-## Confidence Intervals (???)
+## Confidence Intervals

-* The original outline mentions CIs, but I'm not totally convinced that they flow nicely here.
+* Estimation is an inferential method which is an alternative to hypothesis testing.
+* As before, we'll simulate to understand how the sample varies from the population.
+Now we sample from the sample (because we are not using the logic which necessitates the null setting).
+*